 Treatment of the Pelvis & Lumbar Spine – Level 1

-Kaleisha joined the team at Baw Baw Physio and Fitness in 2015 whilst completing her Bachelor of Health Science – Clinical Myotherapy at the Southern School of Natural Therapys.
-Kaleisha has a wide variety of treatment methods including deep tissue massage, remedial massage, soft tissue massage, dry needling, cupping, joint mobilisation, stretching, postural correction and advice.
+Kaleisha joined our reception team at Baw Baw Physio and Fitness, Drouin in 2015 whilst completing her Bachelor of Health Science – Clinical Myotherapy at the Southern School of Natural Therapies.

-Kaleisha is currently Completing her Graduate Certificate in Women’s Health Medicine with subjects relating to Post-natal and prenatal care of mother and child, Menopause and Cancer in Women.
+During 2019 Kaleisha is currently Completing her Masters in Women’s Health Medicine.
+In 2018 she completed her Graduate certificate with subjects relating to postnatal and prenatal care of mother and child, menopause and cancer in women.

-Kaleisha’s experience as a Myotherapist has involved working with the Casey Scorpions VFL Club, Pakenham Football Club, numerous clinical placements and is currently working with the Beaconsfield Football Club.
+Kaleisha’s experience as a Myotherapist has involved working with the Casey Scorpions VFL Club, Pakenham Football Club, numerous clinical placements and the Beaconsfield Football Club.

 Kellie finished her Advanced Diploma of Myotherapy in 2016 at Melbourne Institute of Massage Therapy.
 Kellie has a real passion for helping people through their various conditions and helping them on the road to recovery.